zwave-js/node-zwave-js/docs/config-files/style-guide.md

 }
 ```

+## Special Note: Enable/Disable

+Whenever a parameter provides for only two options, and it is possible to do so, describe the label and/or description in a way that allows the options to be Enable/Disable.
+Ultimately some UIs may choose to present these parameters using a simple switch.
+Avoid Yes/No, True/False, etc.

 ## Min/Max Values

 A parameter must define the range of min/max values, however, that range should only be as large as is necessary.
 Frequently, imported config files have a range of 0-255 when the only possible range is 0-1.
 Please check the manual.